 - 17.01 The parties recognize the right of employees to work in a secure, healthy, safe and accessible environment.
 Both parties also acknowledge that the Employer and employees have duties and responsibilities with regard to healthy and safe conditions in accordance with the provisions of the Occupational Health and Safety Act as amended, R.S.O.
-1990 and the regulations thereunder (the "OHSA"). - 17.02 In accordance with the principles embodied in the OHSA the Employer and its employees are jointly responsible to implement and maintain an Internal Responsibility System.
+1990 and the regulations thereunder (the "OHSA"). - As set out in RMM #100, McMaster University is committed to providing and maintaining healthy, physically and psychologically safe working and learning environments for all workers, students, volunteers and visitors.
+This is achieved by observing best practices which meet or exceed the standards to comply with legislative requirements as contained in the Ontario Occupational Health and Safety Act (OHSA), Environmental Protection Act, Nuclear Safety and Control Act and other statutes, their regulations, and the policies, programs and procedures established by the University.
+To support this commitment both McMaster University and its workers, as defined by OHSA, are responsible jointly to implement and maintain an Internal Responsibility System directed at promoting health and safety, preventing incidents involving occupational injuries and illnesses or adverse effects upon the natural environment.
 To that end: - (a) The Employer and the Supervisor shall make all reasonable provisions for the health and safety of employees, including, but not limited to: informing all employees of any procedures or policies established by the Employer and associated with the safe handling of materials or equipment and requiring them to follow such procedures or policies; obliging all employees to use all required protective devices, clothing or equipment; and, advising all employees of the existence of hazards associated with the employee's employment duties, of which the Employer is aware or ought reasonably to be aware.
 The Employer and employees shall comply with the OHSA.

 - (b) The Occupational Health and Safety training required for the employee's employment duties will be determined pursuant to the Job Hazard Analysis Program outlined in the Risk Management Manual.
-Time spent in such training will be accounted for as per Article 18.
+Time spent in such training will be accounted for as per Article 13.08 for Hourly Rated Sessional Music Faculty and 19.03(b) for other Sessional Faculty.
 Any changes made to mandatory Health and Safety Training will be communicated directly to the Union at a JLMC meeting. - (c) While the Employer is ultimately responsible for health and safety, the employee will exercise due diligence to ensure that any student or other person under their care or jurisdiction is informed of any known health and safety hazards and the requirement to follow procedures or policies established by the Employer and associated with the safe handling of materials or equipment, including the requirement to use any protective devices, clothing or equipment. - (d) Employees are required to abide by Employer policies and procedures with respect to health and safety and to carry out their work in compliance with Section 28 of the OHSA, "Duties of Workers."